References and Borrowing

 • The variable num has gained RO permissions. num is not writable (the missing W permission is shown as a dash ) because it was not marked let mut.

-• The path *num has gained the R permission.
+• The place *num has gained the R permission.

 3. After println!(...), then num is no longer in use, so v is no longer borrowed.
 Therefore: